neondatabase/website/content/docs/manage/organizations.md

 ## Feature limitations

-As we continue to refine our Organizations feature during this private preview phase, there are some temporary limitations you should be aware of:
+As we continue to refine our Organizations feature during this private preview phase, please remember that these features are only available under paid account plans.
+Here are some temporary limitations you should be aware of:

 - **Integration limitations** — You cannot install new Vercel integrations on organization-owned projects.
 However, existing integrations will continue to work on projects transferred from personal to the organization account.
 - **Connection restrictions** — Passwordless connect is not available for organization-owned projects.
 Users must use standard authentication methods.